-"Montana's economic future depends on early investment in kids," said NIEER Director Steve Barnett.
-"Ensuring that every child has access to high-quality preschool can help pave the way for their success in school, on the job, and in Montana communities."
+"Oregon's economic future depends on early investment in its kids," said NIEER Director Steven Barnett.
+"Ensuring that every child has access to high-quality preschool can help pave the way for their success in school, on the job, and in their communities.
+Oregon has made progress on early education, but the state needs to enable a lot more children to participate.
+Your kids, their families, and Oregon depend on it."

 The State of Preschool Report for the 2014-2015 school year, which includes objective state-by-state profiles and rankings, indicates that urgent action is needed from lawmakers at all levels of government to ensure that every child - particularly those from low-income families - have access to high-quality early education.
-For the first year, NIEER also analyzed states' early education workforce and Dual Language Learner policies.
+For the first year, NIEER also analyzed states' early education workforce and Dual Language Learner (DLL) policies.
+Approximately one of every 4 preschoolers in the state is considered a DLL student, and Oregon's program enrolled 1489, or 14 percent of these DLL preschoolers while neither teachers nor program administrators are required to possess qualifications specifically related to working with children and families.
+Salaries for pre-K teachers average \$25,376, significantly lacking parity with kindergarten teachers whose average earnings of \$59,474 resulting in a \$34,000 disparity.
+Incentives such as scholarships or loan forgiveness are available for pre-K teachers, but do little to compensate for the huge salary disparity with elementary teachers.

-The report finds that for the nation as a whole, total state spending on pre-K programs increased by 10 percent, or \$553 million, over the previous year, bringing state spending in 2014-2015 to over \$6.2 billion.
+The report finds that total state spending on pre-K programs across the nation increased by 10 percent, or \$553 million, since the previous year, bringing state spending in 2014-2015 to over \$6.2 billion.
 The number of children served by state-funded pre-K served increased by 37,167 in 2014-2105, bringing the total to almost 1.4 million children - the largest number of children ever served by state-funded pre-K. With an average rate of \$4,489, states also made one of the most significant increases in spending per child in recent history.